sasquatchhacking/james-waldrop-ctf/scenarios/linux-ctf-2/step1.md

 ---

-## 🧭 Objectives
+## 🧭 Step 1 — Enter the Student Account
-1. Locate the hidden directory.
-2. Investigate the permissions on the files.
-3. Adjust ownership or permissions to gain access to the flag.
+When the environment starts, you’ll be logged in as `root`.
+To complete this challenge properly, switch to the unprivileged **student** account first:

+sudo -u student -i

+Verify the switch:

+whoami

+should return: student

 ---

+## 🧩 Step 2 — Investigate
+1. Navigate to `/home/student/secure`
+2. Use `ls -l` to inspect file permissions
+3. Try reading the files and notice which ones are locked

+---

 ## 💡 Hints
-- Use `ls -l` to inspect file permissions.
-- Try `chmod` or `chown` to adjust who can read files.
+- Use `chmod` and `chown` to adjust who can read the files.
-- Remember that permissions use binary triplets (r=4, w=2, x=1).
+- Remember permission bits: **r=4**, **w=2**, **x=1**.
+- The goal is to view the contents of `flag.txt`.

 ---

-## 🧩 Your Task
-A mysterious folder has appeared in your home directory called **secure**.
-Inside is a file named `flag.txt` — but it’s locked down by the system.

-Can you retrieve the flag?

 When successful, you’ll see:

 flag{permissions_mastery_level_up}
----

-Good luck, Agent.